AndrewAtLarge/BibUpdate/README.rst

 has finished running it is recommended that you compare the old and new versions of your database using programs like *diff* and *tkdiff*.

-As bibupdate_ calls mrlookup_ this program will only be useful if you have papers in your database that are listed in MathSciNet_.
+As bibupdate_ calls the AMS_ databases this program will only be useful if you have papers in your database that are listed in MathSciNet_.
 As described below it is also possible to call MathSciNet_ directly, however, this is less flexible because the ``mrnumber`` field for each paper is required.

-I wrote this script because I wanted to automatically add links to journals, the arXiv_ and DOIs to the bibliographies of my papers using hyperref_.
+I wrote this program because I wanted to automatically add links to journals, the arXiv_ and DOIs to the bibliographies of my papers using hyperref_.
 This script allowed me to add the missing urls and DOI fields to my BibTeX_ database.
 As a bonus the script helped me to correct many minor errors that had crept into my